Osamaaanees/First_Assignment/README.md

 # First_Assignment
-This is my first Python Assignment.
+This is my first ever Python Assignment.